manijehshirzadeh/project-3-local-market-express/README.md

 - Parisa Naeim https://github.com/parisa-naeim

 ## Next Steps:
-- Adding Edit and Delete functinality for Bids
+- Adding review functionality for listings
-- Adding Like functionality for bid or Listing
+- Adding Like functionality for bids or listings